Karl Taus: Second World War

 From April 1942, Taus was deployed to the occupied areas of the Soviet Union to train as an SS and Police Leader (SSPF).
 He was assigned to the SSPFs "Generalbezirk Lettland", "Dnjepropetrowsk" and "Charkow" but was not given an SSPF command of his own.
 He was then assigned to the staff of the Supreme SS and Police Leader (HöSSPF) "Ukraine", SS-Obergruppenführer Hans-Adolf Prützmann, in Kiev.
 There, he served as the staff chief from October 1943 through April 1944.
 On 1 May 1944, Taus was given the position of SS and Polizeigebietskommandeur (Police Area Commander) in Görz, reporting to SS-Gruppenführer Odilo Globocnik, the Higher SS and Police Leader (HSSPF) of the "Operational Zone of the Adriatic Littoral."
 During his tenure in Görz, the German hold on the region was fiercely contested by Italian and Slovene partisans.
 Captured partisans were executed in the inner courtyard of Gorizia Castle.
 It is estimated that more than fifty persons were killed in this manner, though the exact number is unknown.
 Taus was the only holder of this post and remained in this command until the end of the war in Europe on 8 May 1945.
-Little is known of his postwar life and he died in Leoben in 1977.
+Not much is known of his postwar life, and he died in Leoben in 1977.